AdamuKaapan/FOSSball/README.md

 # FOSSball
-A foosball application designed for tracking the ball, collecting statistics, or other possibilities down the line
+A computer vision application designed to analyze foosball games.
+Written in OpenCV 4 and Python 3.